kaylamarietorres/kaylamarietorres.github.io/essays/designPattern.md

 ---
 layout: essay
 type: essay
-title: "Design Patterns -change tite"
+title: "Design Patterns in Software"
 # All dates must be YYYY-MM-DD format!
 date: 2023-11-26
 published: true
 labels:
   - Design Patterns
+  - Singleton
+  - MVC
+  - Observer
+  - Factory
+  - Pub-Sub
   -
 ---
 <img class="rounded-circle" src="C:\Users\kayla\OneDrive\Documents\GitHub\ICS314\kaylamarietorres.github.io\img\designPatterns\designPatternLogo.png" alt="">

 ## What are design patterns

-Design patterns in Computer Science can be thought of as ***proven solutions to common problems*** that programmers face when designing software.
+Design patterns in computer science are ***proven solutions to common problems*** that programmers face when designing software.

 Imagine you are building a house.
 When architects design houses, they often follow certain patterns or blueprints that work well for different scenarios.
 For example, they might use a particular layout for the rooms, standard techniques for plumbing and electrical wiring, or common designs for windows and doors.